sulenurtopgull/VHRTrees/README.md

 # VHRTrees

 This repository contains weights for YOLOv5, YOLOv7, YOLOv8, and YOLOv9 networks trained with the VHRTrees dataset.
-YOLOv5 [(link)](https://github.com/ultralytics/yolov5) and YOLOv8 [(link)](https://github.com/ultralytics/ultralytics) were built and trained by our team using Ultralytics library, while YOLOv7 training has been performed using the YOLOv7 repository [(link)](https://github.com/WongKinYiu/yolov7).
-YOLOv9 training has also been performed using the YOLOv9 repository [(link)](https://github.com/WongKinYiu/yolov9).

-The [dataset](https://drive.google.com/drive/folders/1xdluiNdTY_BCmiv20f2NZtrzOl5GItSU?usp=sharing), related source code, and [pre-trained models](https://drive.google.com/drive/folders/1C5d_mVsQbHwdyE05YpC9nS_ZAcbxIDXA?usp=drive_link) are available below.

 # Dataset Details
 The imagery required for the dataset has been obtained from Google Earth.
 We have downloaded 218 RGB images, each with a resolution of 1920x1080 pixels and a ground sample distance (GSD) of 0.5 km, covering the districts of Karacabey in Bursa, Turkey and Dikili, Aliağa, Seferihisar, and Selçuk in İzmir, Turkey.
 A sample image and corresponding minimum boxes for trees can be seen the figure.
 The dataset has been approximately split as 70% (1023 images), 15% (226 images) and 15% (222 images) for training, validation and testing, respectively.